This post was most recently updated on December 3rd, 2019

 St. Mary’s Church and King John’s Castle

 The first thing we saw was the steeple of St. Mary’s Church, of the Church of Ireland.
 There’s also a beautiful carved stone gate at the entrance.
-This church was built n 1178 AD and the oldest building still used for its original purpose, in Ireland.
+This church was built in 1178 AD and is the oldest building still used for its original purpose, in Ireland.
 The graveyard here is interesting because of the carved headstones and intricate designs.
 There are even some graves belonging to Roman Catholics (Shanny’s, Clancy’s, and Haye’s) — their plots were bequeathed to them by the king of Munster.
 This is unusual because typically the Roman Catholic and the Church of Ireland members kept things separate.

 What we didn’t realize while we were walking around St. Mary’s Church was just how close King John’s castle was.
 This is the King John who was brother of Richard the Lionhearted, and associated with legends such as Robin Hood and the Kinghts of the Round Table.
 If we had known the castle was just on the other side of the church, I’m sure we would have gone to see it, at least to take a few photos.